 In 2010, the President’s Fund for Excellence was established as a means to fund the highest priority needs for the College, and to award student excellence with scholarships.

-In 2012, the College purchased a new U-Print Rapid Prototype 3-D Printer for the engineering technology programs.
+The College also purchased a new U-Print Rapid Prototype 3-D Printer for the engineering technology programs.

 New 3-Dimensional Printer